sumit-1492/ml_ops_hw/README.md

 goto annaconda prompt cell

-cd <go to the folder you awnt to work with>
+cd <"go to the folder you awnt to work with">

 code .